Towards Biosignals-Free Autonomous Prosthetic Hand Control via Imitation Learning: Results

 \subsection{Inter-individual generalization}

-Figure \ref{fig:cross participants} shows the resulting accuracies in terms of the four criteria across nine participants.
-Each data point represents the average accuracy of one participant across the seen objects, unseen objects, a cluttered scene, and a handover.
+Figure \ref{fig:cross participants} shows the resulting accuracies in terms of the four criteria across nine healthy participants and one individual with limb difference.
+Each data point represents the performance of one participant across the seen objects, and unseen objects.

-The mean and standard deviation for SR$_{\text{r-g}}$, SR$_{\text{l-h-l}}$, SR$_{\text{r-r}}$, and SR$_{\text{trial}}$ are $0.99_{\pm 0.01}$, $0.94_{\pm 0.02}$, $0.98_{\pm 0.01}$, $0.91_{\pm 0.03}$, respectively.
-The high mean values for the four criteria showcase the impressive prosthetic hand control performance of our method, while the low standard deviation demonstrates its strong generalization across nine individuals.
+The mean and standard deviation for SR$_{\text{r-g}}$, SR$_{\text{l-h-l}}$, SR$_{\text{r-r}}$, and SR$_{\text{trial}}$ are $0.99_{\pm 0.01}$, $0.94_{\pm 0.02}$, $0.97_{\pm 0.01}$, $0.90_{\pm 0.03}$, respectively.
+The high mean values for the four criteria showcase the impressive prosthetic hand control performance of our method, while the low standard deviation demonstrates its strong generalization across nine healthy individuals and one individual with limb difference.
 SR$_{\text{l-h-l}}$ is lower than SR$_{\text{r-g}}$ and SR$_{\text{r-r}}$, which indicates that the lifting-holding-lowering phase is harder to learn compared to the reaching-grasping and releasing-retrieving phases.
 SR$_{\text{trial}}$ is slightly low because it requires consecutive success from Step~2 to Step~8.
 Statistics of reasons for all failure trials are reported in Table \ref{tab:failure_reasons}.